I am an aspiring science-fiction author hopeful who wants to inform others in their journey for the truth. Join me in that quest.

 The first time round, Ms. Levesque’s marriage bill did not pass.
 Most unfortunately, Ms. Levesque prevailed, in part, the second time that she introduced a bill of this kind to her state legislature in 2018.
 The new marriage laws in New Hampshire still allowed for 16- and 17-year-old minors to get married in that state jurisdiction provided that certain legal requirements were met, but anyone under the age of 16 could no longer get married under any circumstances in that same state jurisdiction.
 Coincidentally, YouTuber VikingPreparedness posted his video above the same year that Ms. Levesque’s marriage bill was ratified.

 The circus freak show did not end there.
-Ms. Levesque was actually elected as a state house representative for New Hampshire in 2019.
+Ms. Levesque was actually elected as a state house representative for New Hampshire during that same year.
 She was 19 years old at the time, and she was still in college.
 Hmm.
 I thought that state legislators were supposed to have college degrees before being able to run for office anywhere here in our nation.
 She resumed her meddlesome mission to have the minimum age floor for marriage raised this time from 16 years old to 18 years old in her state jurisdiction, and she continues with it to this very day.

 The average age of the New Hampshire state legislature was 66 years old up until that point in time when Ms. Levesque got elected last year.
 She claims to be the voice of the youth in her state jurisdiction, and she boasts about how she is such a child advocate.
 However, everything that she says in that respect is a load of malarkey, because she has done absolutely nothing to reform the inheritance laws there in her state jurisdiction.
 She is definitely no Alyssa Carson, to say the least.